-J&J COVID-19 Vaccine Shows 90% Efficacy in Interim Data
+J&J COVID-19 Vaccine Shows a 90% Immune Response in Interim Data

 This vaccine is meant to be delivered as a single dose administration as compared to other vaccines that have been authorized and in development that require a booster shot.

 After a single dose vaccination, Johnson & Johnson’s (J&J) JNJ-78436735 COVID-19 vaccine showed neutralizing antibodies against COVID-19 in over 90 percent of study participants at Day 29 and 100% of participants aged 18-55 years at Day 57.

 These neutralizing antibodies remained stable through Day 71, currently the latest timepoint available in this ongoing study, in all participants aged 18-55 years.

 The company plans to release data in participants 65 years and older in late January.